 3. Start project

-Fund recipients begin work on their projects and report to the Ministry on project progress as stipulated in the Deed of Funding.
+Fund recipients begin work on their projects and report to the Ministry as stipulated in the Deed of Funding.

 The Ministry monitors and assesses each project against the stated performance measures and conditions within the Deed of Funding.
 Progress payments will be made in arrears once agreed deliverables have been submitted to the Ministry and have been assessed as complete and satisfactory.